 Integration guide

-This guide explains how to integrate Ondorse into your existing prospect and client management workflows.
+This guide explains how to integrate Ondorse into your existing prospects and clients management workflows.
 It covers integrations with:

 • CRMs such as Salesforce and HubSpot